deminimis/minimalimageviewer/README.md

 - **Grayscale Filter**: Instantly apply or remove a non-destructive grayscale filter.

 - **Eyedropper Tool**: Hold the `Alt` key to activate an eyedropper.
 It displays the **RGB** and **Hex** value of the pixel under your cursor.
 Click to copy the Hex value to your clipboard.

+- **Image Effects**: Click to open a box with sliders to adjust the contrast, brightness, and saturation.

 ### Data & File Management